 Platform Feeders - Platform feeders offer seeds contained in a tray and are most likely to attract larger birds.
 Platform feeders typically have a ledge that prevents seeds from falling off and some have roofs to minimize the effects of bad weather.
 Some may have sunken trays in the middle of an open platform with no roof.
 Platform feeders are typically constructed of wood or plastic.
 Table style platform feeders have raised edges with legs that sit about a foot off the ground.
 They are the easiest kind of feeder to build and maintain.
 Table feeders are good for ground-feeding birds, like cardinals, doves and blackbirds, and you may also find other birds like jays eating there as well.

 Window feeders are great for birdwatchers and bird photographers.
 Viewing birds from within your home is no problem with this type of feeder sitting directly on the sill or suctioned directly to your kitchen glass.
 They include a one-way mirror so that you can see the birds, but they won't be frightened away.
 See more on window feeders

 Suet Feeders provide a wholesome, protein-filled snack for your avian friends.
 Suet ensures that birds, especially smaller birds, get the protein and fat that they need in order stay energized, especially in winter.
 If you want to keep the large birds away, you can try a satellite bird feeder - they are too small for big birds to land because the landing area is too small, making it impossible for them to make a safe landing and perch themselves.

 Nectar Feeders are designed to attract birds such as hummingbirds, orioles and woodpeckers.
 Nectar feeders for orioles have larger ports, and must have a perch.
 Nectar feeders vary primarily by the amount of nectar they can hold and number of ports available.
 You can buy a special nectar mix, or you can make it yourself by combining one part table sugar to five parts water.
-Store the unused mixture in the fridge and watch the birds flock to your feeders.
+Store the unused mixture in the fridge.